yangwwvivian/enos-mqtt-sdk-java/README.md

 # Using EnOS Device SDK for MQTT for Java

+> Thanks for your visit!
+This repository has been archived, to access our latest EnOS device SDK, go to https://github.com/EnvisionIot/enos-iot-device-sdk.

 This article instructs how to prepare your development environment to use the *EnOS Device SDK for MQTT for Java*.

 Preparing development environment